 Pads are "mounted" to the main circuit board with glue - usually with super glue.
-The secret is with super glue. learning to administer a small drop
+The secret is learning to administer a small drop of glue.
+This comes with practice.

 But, when you come back to work on the project the following night, that fancy \$5 tube has super-glued itself shut.
 You either can't get the protective cap off, or the tube has turned into a solid brick.
 Time for a new tube.
 A couple of cheap tubes of super glue goes a long ways when this happens.